PX4/PX4-user_guide/en/flight_modes/offboard.md

 The setpoint may be provided by a MAVLink API (e.g. [MAVSDK](https://mavsdk.mavlink.io/) or [MAVROS](https://github.com/mavlink/mavros)) running on a companion computer (and usually connected via serial cable or wifi).

 :::tip
-Not all co-ordinate frames and field values allowed by MAVLink are supported for all setpoint messages and vehicles.
+Not all coordinate frames and field values allowed by MAVLink are supported for all setpoint messages and vehicles.
 Read the sections below *carefully* to ensure only supported values are used.
 Note also that setpoints must be streamed at > 2Hz before entering the mode and while the mode is operational.
 :::